AMDmi3/opening_hours.js/README.md

 ### Holidays ###

 * Supports public holidays (```24/7; PH off```, ```PH 12:00-13:00```).
   * Currently Germany (including the little variations between confederations) is supported.
 Note that there are a few [footnotes][PH-de] which are ignored.
-The same applies to [Austria][PH-at].
+The same applies for [Austria][PH-at].
   * **EXT:** Supports limited calculations based on holidays (e.g. ```Sa,PH -1 day open```).
 The only two possibilities are currently +1 and -1.
 All other cases are not handled.
 This seems to be enough because the only thing which is really used is -1.

 [PH-de]: http://de.wikipedia.org/wiki/Feiertage_in_Deutschland